-High-Risk Fires consist of but are not limited to Apartment fires, Strip Mall fires, moderated commercial fires.
+High-Risk Fires consist of but are not limited to Multi-family dwelling fires, Strip Mall fires, and moderated commercial fires.
 For high-risk fires, the effective response force will be four (4) engines, two (2) trucks, three (3) Chiefs, and one (1) EMS unit from Carolina East Medical Center.
-The response from the agency will consist of a minimum of: three (3) Chiefs, four (4) Company Officers, eighteen (18) Engineers/ Firefighters, and two (2) EMT's/ Paramedics.
+The response from the agency will consist of a minimum of three (3) Chiefs, four (4) Company Officers, eighteen (18) Engineers/ Firefighters, and two (2) EMTs/ Paramedics.
 To supplement minimum staffing two (2) mutual aid departments will each provide one (1) engine with four (4) personnel.